Flinmt/Aztharion/README.md

 [![ESLint]][ESLint URL]
 [![Downloads]][Downloads URL]

 This system is for playing multiple World of Darkness 5th edition systems on the Foundry Virtual Tabletop System.
-For a list of the latest changes, see the [Changelog](https://github.com/WoD5E-Developers/wod5e/releases).
-You can also read further about the system in general on the [WOD5E Documentation](https://wod5e-developers.github.io/) site!
+For a list of the latest changes, see the [Changelog](https://github.com/Aztharion-Developers/aztharion/releases).
+You can also read further about the system in general on the [AZTHARION Documentation](https://aztharion-developers.github.io/) site!

 Current supported systems include:
 * Vampire the Masquerade, 5th Edition